awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ### Accessing an Activity Stream from Kinesis<a name="DBActivityStreams.KinesisAccess"></a>

-When you enable an activity streams for a DB cluster, a Kinesis stream is created for you\.
+When you enable an activity stream for a DB cluster, a Kinesis stream is created for you\.
 From Kinesis, you can monitor your database activity in real time\.
-To further analyze database activity, you can connect your Kinesis stream to consumer applications such as Amazon CloudWatch\.
-You can also connect it to compliance management applications from Imperva, McAfee, or IBM\.
+To further analyze database activity, you can connect your Kinesis stream to consumer applications\.
+You can also connect it to compliance management applications\.

 **To access an activity stream from Kinesis**